Double or dual axle trailers and trucks will be charged by weight at the normal rate.

 QN: Can I come more than once over the weekend?

-Yes, provided you are a Glenorchy municipality resident and only bring your own waste.
+Yes, provided you are a Glenorchy municipality resident.
 Tollbooth operators and landfill staff reserve the right to refuse entry to anyone who may be breaking this rule – this event is for Glenorchy municipality residents only.

 QN: When is the best time to come?